baloghartur3/BLE-HADM-Sensing-with-on-device-training/readme.md

-# BLE HADM Sensing with on-the-edge training
+# BLE HADM Sensing with on-device training

 This project demonstrates the capabilities of wireless sensing using the IQ samples from the BLE